MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/global-inventory-accounting/business-documents-supported.md

 ### Product receipt

 Post product receipts in the usual way.
 On the **All purchase orders** page, select a purchase order, and then, on the Action Pane, on the **Receive** tab, select **Product receipt** to open the **Product receipt journal** page.
-An operation event and a cost accounting event are generated for each line.
+An operation event and a Global Invntroy Accounting event are generated for each line.
 Therefore, select the **Lines** tab, and then select **Inventory \> Events and measurements** to open the **Events and measurements** page.

 Global Inventory Accounting is an accounting system that is based on events and measurements.
 The measurement line grid on the **Events and measurements** page shows a list of measurements.
 Each measurement has a list of dimensions.

 For each operation event, there are two types of measurement:

-- **Operations measurements** – These measurements describe the business documents with cost information.
-One measurement is the product quantity with the unit of measure that is used in the document.
+- **Operations measurements** – These measurements describe business documents in generic terms.
+One measurement is the product quantity using the unit of measure that is used in the document.
 There are also measurements that affect the inventory value, such as extended price, discount, discount percent, and line charge.
 - **Resource accounting measurements** – These measurements are from the inventory register perspective.
 They describe the document's impact on the inventory in the inventory unit of measure.
 If there are multiple inventory registrations, there are multiple lines of resource accounting measurements.

 The dimensions are organized in the following way: